100 Notable alumni of

 -

-Paul David Wellstone was an American academic, author, and politician who represented Minnesota in the United States Senate from 1991 until he was killed in a plane crash near Eveleth, Minnesota, in 2002.
+Paul David Wellstone was an American academic, author, and politician.
+He represented Minnesota in the United States Senate from 1991 until he was killed in a plane crash near Eveleth, Minnesota, in 2002, several days before that year's election for the seat.
 A member of the Democratic Party (DFL), Wellstone was a leader of the populist and progressive wings of the party.

 -